Bennykillua/Getting-started-in-Technical-Writing/README.md

 We would greatly appreciate a Star if you like our project ⭐

-# What is Technical Writing ?
+# What is Technical Writing?

-One of my favourite explanations of technical writing comes from [Tom Johnson](https://www.linkedin.com/in/tomjoht/), who defines it as the interaction of simplicity and complexity.
+One of my favorite explanations of technical writing comes from [Tom Johnson](https://www.linkedin.com/in/tomjoht/), who defines it as the interaction of simplicity and complexity.

 I'd define technical writing as a form of writing where the author discusses a specific topic that calls for direction, instruction, or explanation.